 First published 1960.

-Published in Penguin Books June 1966.
+Published by Penguin Books June 1966.
 The cover shows A Thousand Girls (Milles filles, 1939) by Hans Bellmer.

-It is not uncommon for mainstream authors to try their hand at sf, so L P Hartley's presence here is no great surprise.
-Though best known for The Go Between, Hartley's one attempt at sf produced Facial Justice, a dystopian yarn set some time after a third world war, when only isolated pockets of humanity remain.
-The novel tells the story of Jael 97, a young woman living in a post-apocalyptic community whose unseen dictator turns out to be a little old lady, thus recalling in all but gender the eponymous ruler in L Frank Baum's classic childrens' story, The Wonderful Wizard of Oz.
+It is not uncommon for mainstream authors to try their hand at sf so L P Hartley's presence here is no great surprise.
+Though best known for The Go Between, Hartley's one attempt at sf yielded Facial Justice, a dystopian yarn set some time after World War III when only isolated pockets of humanity remain.
+The novel tells the story of Jael 97, a young woman living in a post-apocalyptic community whose unseen dictator turns out to be a little old lady, thereby recalling in all but gender the eponymous ruler in L Frank Baum's classic story The Wonderful Wizard of Oz.
 But unlike Oz this is a society where women who are considered either alpha (pretty) or gamma (ugly) are encouraged to undergo plastic surgery to make them beta, or pretty ugly.
 This is done to promote equality and banish envy, and while the gammas are keen, the alphas are less so, for this is no nip and tuck – the entire face is removed and replaced by a synthetic one.

-The novel brings new meaning to the term 'losing face' and like Bernard Wolfe's sf novel Limbo '90 it is full of wordplay.
-With slogans such as "betafied means beautified" littering the narrative, Hartley's tongue-in-cheek (it is tempting to say facetious) intentions are all too clear.
+The novel brings new meaning to the term 'losing face' and like Bernard Wolfe's « Limbo '90 » it is full of wordplay.
+With slogans such as 'betafied means beautified' littering the narrative, Hartley's tongue-in-cheek (it is tempting to say facetious) intentions are all too clear.
 Perhaps he should have taken a leaf out of his own book, for if surgery is the solution then this is a novel in need of a scalpel.
 As a short story it might have worked better.
 Or should that be beta?

 GEORGE ORWELL Nineteen Eighty-Four, 1966 Nineteen Eighty-Four (972) by George Orwell